ccsunlight/county-committee-app/README.md

 - feat: parser for district part mappings
 - feat: User can see what part their ED is.
+- fix: cc member cannont save. sex: `null` is not a valid enum value for path `sex`.
+- data: Add part to cc lists

 ## To do

-- bug: cc member cannont save. sex: `null` is not a valid enum value for path `sex`.
 - bug: Part mapping can be applied if already approved
 - fix: importer not returning CSV validation result message in admin
-- data: Add part to cc lists
 - refactor: to postgres

 ## About